Stolen Tortoise Recovered by Albuquerque Police Officers

 December 2, 2015

-A tortoise was returned to its owner after Albuquerque police officers quickly solved a burglary in which Cassy the tortoise was stolen.
+A tortoise was returned to its owner after police officers in Albuquerque, NM quickly solved a burglary in which Cassy the tortoise was stolen.

 Albuquerque police Department